KDB2/BlackProject/README.md

   - Model parameters

 ## Documentation:
-- Use of roxygen to generate the doc.
+- [fixed] Use of roxygen to generate the doc.